Luuq: Medieval

 With the expansion of coastal-interior trade in the south, both the coastal town of Benadir and its inland sister "town of Luuq" on upper Jubba had grown into an important emporium.
 The Bender-Luuq caravan trade used the southern region of Ethiopia as an economic catchment area to access new and valued commodities such as coffee, gold, and slaves.
-In the Shebelle and Jubba valleys, the emergence of the political power of the Ajuran Sultanate coincided with this period of southern expansion of the interior caravan trade which boosted urban centers across the inter-riverine regions.
+In the Shebelle and Jubba valleys, the emergence of the political power of the gasaargude saldante coincided with this period of southern expansion of the interior caravan trade which boosted urban centers across the inter-riverine regions.
 The Ajuran Somalis "established and maintained control over the coastal regions and built roads connecting the interior urban centers which further boosted prosperity in southern Somalia.
 As the political power grew, so the Ajuran extended their control of the coastal-interior caravan trade reaching Ethiopia."

-Among the most important inland market towns were Luuq and Bardera on the Jubba river.
+Among the most important inland market towns were Luuq and Bardera on the Ganana river.
 Then the goods from the interior were exported as far as Southeast Asia.